Env:

 levels

 an array of levels.
-The first value is the initial level of the envelope.
-When the envelope is used with an EnvGen, levels can be any UGen (new level values are updated only when the envelope has reached that point).
-When the array of levels contains itself an array, the envelope returns a multichannel output (for a discussion, see Multichannel expansion)
+The first value is the initial level of the envelope and, when used with EnvGen, is held until the gate opens.
+If a level is a UGen, it's value is updated only when the envelope reaches that node.
+When a level is itself an array, the envelope returns a multichannel output (for a discussion, see Multichannel expansion).

 times